This Instant Pot Chicken Stew with mushrooms and carrots is ready in 30 minutes and will rival the classic Coq au Vin any time!

 As much as I love it I don’t make it too often because it is time consuming and quite rich.
 However, I believe I have found a way to lighten up the classic coq au vin as well as make it in 30 minutes flat instead of 2 hours.
 Interested?
 Read on!

-What goes into classic chicken in red wine Coq au Vin?
+What goes into classic Coq au Vin?

 The classic recipe for coq au vin consists of chicken parts first being browned until golden, then braised in red wine with carrots, onions and mushrooms.
 Bacon is often added for extra flavour.
 The stew is slowly cooked in an oven until the chicken is tender and the sauce is thick and flavourful.